gopi-ar/placeholder/README.md

 * Postal codes are expanded to proper admin names using [Geonames Postal Code](https://download.geonames.org/export/zip) data.
 * This improves accuracy and coverage significantly.
 * Works only for structured input.
 Can't reliably detect postal codes in unstructured input.
+* If no country code is given, search the system and expand if only one matching postal code found.
-* When there are multiple matches for a given postal code, we compare user's input to postal code expansions, and pick best by  [sift4 string distance algorithm](https://github.com/mailcheck/mailcheck/blob/master/src/mailcheck.js#L138).
+* When there are multiple matches for a given postal code in given country, we just pick the first one.

 ### Reverse Geocoding - get place names from longitude / latitude